Dvd848/CTFs/2020_BSidesTLV/Can_You_Bypass_The_SOP_2.md

 Our solution might be unintended since we used data URLs to get the bot to run Javascript for us.
 Here's how we did it:

-First, we created a [https://requestbin.com](Request Bin) which is a service that logs all requests to a given endpoint.
+First, we created a [Request Bin](https://requestbin.com) which is a service that logs all requests to a given endpoint.
 This allows us to "debug" and later on leak information from the bot's actions.

 Then, we created the following script:
 ```html